 2.6 Climate representation: Thermo-isopleth diagrams, ecological climate diagrams

-Temperature can be recorded in the form of maxima and minima, mean and continuous values, and as diurnal and annual variations, and can be represented in diagrams and maps, from which the typical climatic characteristics of the individual zonobiomes can be identified.
+Temperature can be recorded in the form of maxima and minima, mean and duration values, and as diurnal and annual variations, and can be represented in diagrams and maps, from which the typical climatic characteristics of the individual zonobiomes can be identified.
 However, the thermal climate of an area is most easily read off from thermo-isopleth diagrams based on daily and annual fluctuations in air temperature (Troll 1943).

 Thermoisopleth diagrams (◘ Fig. A-51) provide a quasi-three-dimensional picture of the thermal conditions at a climate station.
 In a thermoisopleth diagram, the months of the year are plotted on the abscissa and the hours of the day are plotted on the ordinate and connected with lines of equal temperature (to form an isopleth diagram).
 The graph is extremely informative.
-Not only the individual values of the diurnal and the annual cycle, but also the fluctuation magnitude and the relationship of the fluctuation values to each other can be made visible through the curve.
+Not only the individual values of the diurnal and the annual cycle, but also the fluctuation magnitude (range) and the relationship of the fluctuation values to each other can be made visible through the curve.
 When comparing individual diagrams, the affiliation to corresponding climate zones is visible at a glance.
 They are thus suitable instruments for characterising the thermal homoclimates (i.e. climates similar in type) on Earth.

-In the tropical and rim-tropical, maritime regions, the isolines show a stretching in the direction of the abscissa (► Fig. A-51: Belem).
+In the tropical and bordering tropical, maritime regions, the isolines show a stretching in the direction of the abscissa (► Fig. A-51: Belem).
 This means that here the seasonal variations remain only slight, since only slightly different temperature values occur at a given hour on each day of the year (diurnal climate).
-The diagrams of extratropical stations, on the other hand, show a stretching of the isolines in the direction of the ordinate (► Fig. A-51: Helsinki, centre of ice), which indicates greater seasonal fluctuations (seasonal climate).
-The dense stratification of the lines, especially in the polar regions (► Fig. A-51: Ice center), reflects the rapid change in temperature during the day or in a season, revealing the degree of continentality of an area.
+The diagrams of extratropical stations, on the other hand, show a stretching of the isolines in the direction of the ordinate (► Fig. A-51: Helsinki, Irkutsk, Eismitte), which indicates greater seasonal fluctuations (seasonal climate).
+The dense stratification of the lines, especially in the polar regions (► Fig. A-51: Eismitte), reflects the rapid change in temperature during the day or in a season, revealing the degree of continentality of an area.
 Images of stations in the subtropical transition regions (► Fig. A-51: Cairo) make it clear that the course of the curve in summer and during the day is more similar to the tropical type, whereas in winter and at night the basic shape of the curve is more indicative of extratropical conditions.

+◘ Fig. A-51 Thermopleth diagrams of selected stations in the tropics (Belem), subtropics (Cairo), midlatitudes (Helsinki), continental region (Irkutsk), South Pacific (Macquarie Island), and polar region (Eismitte) (modified from Troll 1943).

-The hygrothermal behaviour of the rooms can be illustrated most simply with the help of ecological climate diagrams.
+The hygrothermal behaviour of the regions can be illustrated most simply with the help of ecological climate diagrams.
 It is a pictorial representation of the overall climate in the area near the ground.
 However, such a representation must be clearly arranged, i.e. it must contain only the most important data for ecosystems.
 These are the temperature and precipitation conditions over the course of a year.
-Almost 9,000 climate diagrams from meteorological stations all over the world are already included in the Climate Diagram World Atlas by Walter & Lieth (1960-1967).
+Almost 9,000 climate diagrams from meteorological stations all over the world had been already included in the Climate Diagram World Atlas by Walter & Lieth (1960-1967).

 The explanation of some typical diagrams is given in ◘ Fig. A-52.
-The climate diagrams given there are examples of the nine zonobiomes, each from stations at low sea level.
+The climate diagrams given there are examples of the nine zonobiomes, each from stations at lower elevations, and with an updated lay-out.

 In addition, climate diagrams of orobiomes (OB) are shown in ◘ Fig. A-53.
 OB I with diurnal climate (Páramo) and the other orobiomes II-IX.
 Orobiome IX (Vostok, in Antarctica), with a mean annual temperature of -56 °C, is probably one of the coldest stations on Earth.